The team

 PhD Student

-"I am studying mechanical properties of sea ice floes and their interaction with swell in order to improve Arctic climate models"
+I am studying mechanical properties of sea ice floes as well as their interaction with swell in order to improve Arctic climate models.

 Anna Bang Kvorning